About San’in Kaigan Geopark

 （1）Distribution of various igneous rocks and sedimentary rock layers related to the formation of the Japan Sea and their exposure on the rocky coast

 （2）Varied landforms along the coast of the Japan Sea

 （3）Volcanic product and volcanic landform resulting from the igneous activity that continued after the formation of the Japan Sea

-（4）Location where it was discovered that geomagnetic reversal occurred in the Quaternary era (Basalt rock at Genbudo Cave)
+（4）Location where it was discovered that reversed period of geomagnetic field occurred in the Quaternary era (Basalt rock at Genbudo Cave)

 （5）Abundant hot spring resources resulting from igneous activity

 （6）Active faults and coastal terraces indicating Quaternary crustal movement that has appeared along the coast of the Japan Sea

 ◆The history of the earth of the San’in Kaigan divided into three periods

 The process in which the land where the San’in Kaigan Geopark is located was formed can be largely divided into three parts, namely “the period when Japan was part of the Asian Continent,” “the period when Japan separated from the Asian Continent and the Japan Sea was being formed,” and “the period from when the Japanese Archipelago came into being to the present.”